-Decolonization by any means necessary "Decolonization by any means necessary" or any variation of that phrase can be viewed as a justification of the violence of October 7th and violence against Jews in Israel in general because it characterizes Israelis as colonists who are legitimate targets of anti-colonial resistance.
-This presumes that Jews have no relationship to the land.
-So most Jews hear this as both a threat to collective Jewish safety and a means of erasing Jews' connection to their ancestral homeland.
+Decolonization by any means necessary There are many different and even nonviolent contexts in which we can understand decolonization.
+This specific phrase has been explicitly used by some as a justification for the violence of October 7th or a call for violence against Jews.
+In this framework, Israelis are colonists and all Zionists are complicit, meaning they are legitimate targets of anti-colonial resistance around the world.
+Many Jews experience this phrase as both a threat to collective Jewish safety and a means of erasing Jewish connection to their ancestral homeland.